eugene-choy-2016/EI_Project/schedulepolling/README.md

 ### Parse JSON
 This activity will parse the JSON returned and extract the link for the next activity usage

+### Write to Log-2
+This activity is called if the result of the JSON returns `"status": "error"` where it will be logged into the log file as mentioned above.

 ### Send Emails to Depot
-This activity will take the link extracted by the previous activity and send this link to other depots' email automatically.
+Otherwise, this activity will take the link extracted by the previous activity and send this link to other depots' email automatically.

 #### Prerequisites
 Due to the archaic nature of the palette, modifications need to be done for this activity to work.
 <https://stackoverflow.com/a/23909223>

 1. Add the following 2 lines to designer.tra (*\<Tibco installation folder\>/designer/5.8/bin*) at the bottom of the file:

-<code>java.property.mail.smtp.starttls.enable=true
-java.property.mail.smtp.starttls.required=true</code>
+`java.property.mail.smtp.starttls.enable=true` <br/>   `java.property.mail.smtp.starttls.required=true`

 2. Restart Tibco Designer
 3. If you are using other email provider aside from Gmail, you will be required to download the entire SMTP server's certificate chain of your email provider including the root CA. Placed them in the *certs* folder at the root of this Project folder.
 4. If you are using Gmail as the sender, you will need to *allow* less secure apps from here: [Enable less secure app access](https://myaccount.google.com/lesssecureapps)